-Dutch baby topped with strawberries and sweetened ricotta cheese for brunch!
+Dutch baby with strawberries and sweetened ricotta cheese, perfect for brunch!

 A Dutch baby, also known as a German pancake, is a form of sweet popovers typically served for breakfast.
 They’re easy to make, great fun with kids – and might be the perfect Easter morning breakfast.

 Just mix up some eggy batter, pour into a buttered hot skillet, and bake in a super-hot oven.
 That’s it.
 You’re almost done.
 Just be sure to turn on the oven light to catch the show.